BrightDotAi/darknet/README.md

     #classes=80
     classes=11

- 8. create our down laundry coco2017-formatted dataset and put it under data/coco, and write a sript file gen_val_file_list.py to generate out laundry-train.txt and laundry-test.txt and write a script file coco2yolo.py to generate yolo-format label files for each image, and copy the \*.txt files to data/coco/train2017/ and data/coco/val2017/.
+ 8. create our down laundry coco2017-formatted dataset and put it under data/coco, and write sript files gen_train_file_list.py and gen_val_file_list.py to generate out laundry-train.txt and laundry-test.txt and write a script file coco2yolo.py to generate yolo-format label files for each image, and **copy the \*.txt files to data/coco/train2017/ and data/coco/val2017/**.
+Each time when you have a new coco-format dataset, remember to do this step.
- I have written out gen_val_file_list.py and coco2yolo.py and committed them here.
+ I have written out gen_train_file_list.py and gen_val_file_list.py and coco2yolo.py and committed them here.

  9. do training with our own laundry dataset: nohup ./darknet detector train cfg/coco.data cfg/yolov4-tiny.cfg yolov4-tiny.conv.29 -gpus 0 -dont_show &